-To benefit from counseling it is necessary to be consistent with appointments.
-If you need to cancel and reschedule an appointment, please give the courtesy of a 24-hour notice.
-If you do not show for two sessions without calling in advance you may lose your preferred time and be placed on a waiting list.
+You must participate regularly in sessions to keep your services active, so it is best to reschedule when possible and communicate with your counselor if you’re having scheduling difficulties.
+If you miss two or more sessions within a semester, you may lose your reserved time.
 If you are thinking of ending your counseling, it is always best to discuss this decision with your counselor before you stop.
 Your counselor can help identify alternative treatment options and coordinate referrals.

 The Lehman College Counseling Center offers confidential counseling services and takes every reasonable precaution to protect the privacy of clients.
 The identity of those using our counseling services along with the disclosures made in the course of the counseling relationship are confidential and will not be shared with anyone outside of the Counseling Center without your express (usually written) consent, except under conditions involving the potential for serious physical harm to yourself or others.

 There is NO COST for the services at the Counseling Center.
 We offer free self-help handouts, booklets, and other types of mental health literature on a wide variety of topics.
-You may also check this website for mental health links, information on our personal growth groups and workshops. .
-We also offer online screening for mental health tips and Counseling Center updates!
+You may check this website for mental health links and information on our personal growth groups.
+Follow our Instagram @lehman_counseling for mental health tips and Counseling Center updates!